Muslims in India struggle for access to mental health care – DW – 12/24/2024

 Muslims in India struggle for access to mental health careDecember 24, 2024

-Besides the personal challenges of seeking mental health support, Rehman was faced with the additional challenge of navigating the mental health care space in India as a Muslim.
+In addition to the personal challenges that come with seeking mental health support, Sana faced with the additional challenge of navigating the mental health care space in India as a Muslim.

 The 32-year-old development practitioner does not consider herself a very religious person, yet, because of her Muslim identity, she has faced hostile conversations while seeking psychological help.